crobengames/Imaseq-Helper/README.md

 4. Child Layers Are Not Exported Individually
     - If you have a group of layers, only the parent layer is exported.
 But if the child layers are visible, then they too will be captured on the exported image.

+5. Export Using The Dimensions Of The Rectangle Object
+    - If you set the DPI to zero, the dimension of the rectangle object will be used as the dimension of the image.
+But keep in mind that if the dimension in “pixels” is not a “whole number,” it will be rounded to the nearest one.
+Example 24.1 pixels will be 24 pixels, 99.5 pixels will be 100 pixels, etc.

 [![DOWNLOAD](images/imaseq-helper-download.png)](https://croben.itch.io/imaseq-helper/purchase?popup=1)